dprint/dprint/website/plugins/typescript/config.md

 ---
 title: Configuration - TypeScript / JavaScript
-description: Documentation on the configuration file for dprint's TypeScript / JavaScript code formatting plugin.
+description: Documentation on the configuration file for the TypeScript / JavaScript code formatting plugin for dprint.
 ---

 <nav class="breadcrumb" aria-label="breadcrumbs">